timkuijsten/mongovi/README.md

 # mongovi

-mongovi is a cli for MongoDB.
-In non-interactive mode it integrates into shell pipelines using [MongoDB Extended JSON] to read from stdin and write to stdout.
+mongovi is a command line interface for MongoDB.

+Features:
+* Emacs-like and vi-like [key bindings] via [libedit]
+* Tab-completion of commands, databases and collections
-In interactive mode both Emacs-like and vi-like [key bindings] are supported via [libedit].
-Furthermore tab-completion of commands, databases and collections is supported, as well as the common `cd` idiom to move around between different databases.
+* move around databases and collections using the common `cd` idiom
+* integrates into shell pipelines by reading and writing [MongoDB Extended JSON] on stdin/stdout

 Status: **release-candidate**, make sure you have backups of your database.